Point Lobos: Geography and natural features

 The Carmel submarine canyon lies just north of Point Lobos.
 Like Monterey Canyon to the north the canyon provides cold, nutrient-rich water to the surface during upwelling events.
 These nutrient-rich waters fuel the high primary productivity seen in Carmel and Monterey Bays, which in turn support the high diversity of life observed in the water and on land at Point Lobos.

 Point Lobos is one of only two places where the Monterey Cypress are native.
 The waters around Point Lobos contain extensive kelp forests.

-It is possible for visitors to watch whales off shore during certain portions of the year as they migrate along the coast.
-Gray, humpback, and blue whales are regular visitors to the area.

 Recreation and visitor impact

 The reserve has several miles of trails.
 Visitors can view the coastal scenery, explore the coast, and picnic.
 California's marine protected areas encourage recreational and educational uses of the ocean.
 The quality of the underwater environment in the adjacent marine protected areas draws a large number of scuba divers.
-Whaler's Cover is often used by divers to begin their dives.
+Whaler's Cove is often used by divers to begin their dives.
 Other activities include kayaking, snorkeling, and diving.
 The large number of visitors is causing erosion in some places.
 The Point Lobos Foundation has coordinated volunteer days with the goal of planting hundreds of native species to restore eroded areas.
 Point Lobos State Natural Reserve is planning to reduce overcrowding by requiring visitors to obtain reservations at peak times.